lupyuen/iot-mission/README.md

 1. [_"Visual Programming with Embedded Rust?
 Yes we can with Apache Mynewt and Google Blockly!"_](https://medium.com/@ly.lee/visual-programming-with-embedded-rust-yes-we-can-with-apache-mynewt-and-google-blockly-8b67ef7412d7?source=friends_link&sk=353fb92b6f20ebf885ff5c9be44fd6f2)

-My choice for Embedded Programming: __Rust with Apache Mynewt on STM32 Blue Pill or Nordic nRF52, plus Visual Studio Code__.
+My choice for Embedded Programming: __Rust with Apache Mynewt on Visual Studio Code__.
 Programming for drivers may still need C. I'm keen to roll out Visual Rust but it's hard for me to do this alone.  _Lemme know if you can help!_

-## [8] Current Projects
+## [9] Current Projects

-Now that we have fixed every link of the IoT Chain, let's validate with new projects!
+Now that we have fixed every link of the IoT Chain, let's validate with new projects, the Lean and Agile way!

 ### PineTime Smart Watch

-Smart Watch based on Nordic nRF52 microcontroller.
+Smart Watch based on Nordic nRF52832 microcontroller.
 Colour 240x240 touchscreen, heart rate sensor, accelerometer, Bluetooth 5, 4 MB flash, US$ 22.
 Not available to general public yet because open-source firmware is still in development: TinyGo, Zephyr, Mynewt+Rust (done by me)

 1. [_"Sneak Peek of PineTime Smart Watch… And why it’s perfect for teaching IoT"_](https://medium.com/@ly.lee/sneak-peek-of-pinetime-smart-watch-and-why-its-perfect-for-teaching-iot-81b74161c159?source=friends_link&sk=d9301466f5499bece3e7b638e99ec20d)